These Tuna Stuffed Shells are classy enough to serve to company! Consider it a grown up and somewhat gourmet-fied take on the classic tuna casserole.

 - dash of nutmeg

-- Combine tuna with it's oil, bread crumbs, onion, egg, parsely and lemon juice and mix well.
+Combine tuna with it's oil, bread crumbs, onion, egg, parsley and lemon juice and mix well.

 Note: If you are concerned about the mercury levels in tuna I recommend you read the United States Enviromental Protective Agency’s post on “What you need to know about mercury in fish & shellfish”–long story short, keep it to 6oz for Tuna in oil and 12 oz for light tuna in water a week and the average healthy adult is fine.
 If you are feeding young children, are pregnant or nursing you may want to skip it all together